 We go on and apply these heuristic rules to our dataset creating our weak label matrix.
 As mentioned in the GoEmotions section, the weak label matrix will have 3 dimensions and values of -1, 0 and 1.

-[]: from rubrix.labeling.text\classification import WeakMultiLabels

-''' Compute the weak labels for our dataset given the rules If your dataset already contains rules you can omit the rules argument. weak_labels = WeakMultiLabels("research_titles", rules=rules) '''
+''' []: from rubrix.labeling.text_classification import WeakMultiLabels weak_labels = WeakMultiLabels("research_titles", rules=rules) '''